-Food grade lubricants are classified into three classes:
+Food grade lubricants are classified in three classes:

-H3 lubricants are so-called soluble or edible lubricants, which are used for cleaning and preventing rust on hooks, trolleys and similar tools.
+H3 lubricants are described as soluble or edible lubricants.
+No, this doesn’t mean you’ll want to add them to your coffee.
+They’re usually used for cleaning and preventing rust on hooks, trolleys and similar tools.

-H2 lubricants are lubricants used in machinery and tools in locations where there is no chance that the lubricant will come into contact with food or surfaces where food is processed.
-They must not contain any heavy metals and have additional requirements for ingredients.
+H2 lubricants are used in machinery and tools in locations where there is no chance the lubricant will come into contact with food – or even surfaces where food is processed.
+They must not contain any heavy metals.
+There may be additional requirements for their ingredients.

-H1 lubricants are food grade lubricants that are used in food processing environments where there is a possibility of incidental contact with food.
-If an incident occurs in which the compressed air (containing oil vapors) comes into contact with the end product, your end product is safe from contamination.
+H1 lubricants are used in food-processing environments where there is a possibility of incidental contact with food.
+If an incident occurs in which the compressed air (which may contain oil vapours) comes into contact with the end product, your end product is still safe from contamination.
 Rotair Food Grade oil is NSF H1 certified, halal and kosher.

 Do you have other questions about food-grade oil, compressed air or air compressors?
 We have experts full of answers at ALUP.
 Contact us today for all the info you’ll ever need.